-Aerobic exercise bests resistance training at burning belly fatAugust 25th, 2011 in Health /
+Aerobic exercise bests resistance training at burning belly fatAugust 25, 2011 in Medicine & Health / Health

 Aerobic exercise is your best bet when it comes to losing that dreaded belly fat, a new study finds.